kuzzleio/documentation/src/sdk-reference/js/6/index/m-delete/index.md

 ## Resolves

-Resolves to an `array<string containing the list of indexes names successfully deleted.
+Resolves to an array of successfuly deleted indexes.

 ## Usage